PraphulSamavedam/CosmoQue/README.md

-# OpenAI Realtime Console
+# CosmoQue Realtime Console

-The OpenAI Realtime Console is intended as an inspector and interactive API reference for the OpenAI Realtime API.
+The CosmoQue Realtime Console is intended as an inspector and interactive API reference for the OpenAI Realtime API.
 It comes packaged with two utility libraries, [openai/openai-realtime-api-beta](https://github.com/openai/openai-realtime-api-beta) that acts as a **Reference Client** (for browser and Node.js) and